Paradoxika/Skeptik/README.md

 ###Usage Example###

-The following command will run the proof compression algorithm 'RecyclePivotsWithIntersection' on the proof 'eq_diamond8.smt2' (written in VeriT's proof format) and write the compressed proof in 'output.skeptik' (using Skeptik's proof format):
+The following command processes the proof 'eq_diamond9.smt2' using the algorithms 'RP' and the sequential composition of 'DAGify', 'RPI' and 'LU'.
+The compressed proofs are written using 'skeptik' proof format, and a csv file containing compression statistics is produced.

 ```
   sbt

-  compress -a RPI -o skeptik examples/proofs/VeriT/eq_diamond8.smt2
+  compress -csv -a RP,(DAGify*RPI*LU) -o skeptik examples/proofs/VeriT/eq_diamond9.smt2
 ```